 Sardinians use a lot of pecorino (sheep milk cheese), honey, and saffron in their cooking, its like a holy trinity, and all contain a myriad of health benefits.
 The sheep cheeses are created from pastoral sheep living off local nutrient-rich Sardinian fauna.

-The most famous Sardinian honey is called “Miele Amaro” (bitter honey) from Corbezzolo, the “strawberry tree”, named for the small red fruits it produces.
-Bees feast on the nectar of these trees, and the trees seem to grow all over the island.
-The honey is said to be anti-asthmatic, used for bronchial infections, and to improve blood circulation.
+The most famous Sardinian honey is called “Miele Amaro” (bitter honey) from Corbezzolo, the “strawberry tree,” named for the small red fruits it produces.
+It has been used since ancient times, as noted in the writings of Virgil, Ovid, Cicero, and others that refer to it.
+Wild bees feast on the nectar of these trees, and the trees seem to grow all over the island.
+The honey is anti-asthmatic, used for bronchial infections, and to improve blood circulation.

 Saffron actually has over 40 therapeutic health uses.
 Saffron is high in antioxidants and anti-inflammatories.
 It is also chock full of B-vitamins, magnesium, and potassium.